Hirschbaum/exercise/README.md

 If the program gets _4, 4, 2, 2_ as input, the table is initated to sixe 4 x 4 with the object in position [2, 2] with direction north.
 Then, commands _1, 4, 1, 3, 2, 3, 2, 4, 1, 0_ are read fron input and executed.
 The final output would then be the end position of the object, in this case _[0, 1]_.

+## Cases

+Where DIR. stands for direction, COM. stands for command and ACTION discribes what to do.

+!(/cases.png)

 ## Runing the program

 Input variables in script.js: